lucori/virtual/README.md

 ```

-Notice here that use used a specialized layer, called DenseReparametrizationShared, that is a subclass of DenseReparametrization given in the tfp package.
+Notice here that use used a specialized layer, called DenseReparametrizationNaturalShared, that is a subclass of DenseReparametrization given in the tfp package.
-This layee has been specifically written for the implementation of Virtual, as it allow to update the kernel prior and reparametrize the posterior accordingly.
+This layer has been specifically written for the implementation of Virtual, as it allow to update the kernel prior and reparametrize the posterior accordingly.
 Now we can define the paremeters of the training, and use the VirtualProcess as a tf model.

 ```python